Pere Ubu:

 What are Pere Ubu songs about?

-The short and sweet answer is that many, maybe most, maybe all, Pere Ubu songs are about places that don't exist and stories of the people who live there, which are written in the global language of hieroglyphic sensation.
+The short and sweet answer is that many, maybe most, maybe all, Pere Ubu songs are about places that don't exist and the stories of the people who live there, which are written in the global language of hieroglyphic sensation.
 The narratives are not linear.
 It's not boy meets girl, girl leaves boy, boy retrieves or misses or searches for girl.
 With Pere Ubu, it may be boy meets girl, girl leaves boy, but then it occurs to boy that the grocery store is closing in five minutes.

 places